-Various security approaches have been implemented to prevent DoS attacks; nevertheless, there is currently no powerful answer for recognizing and forestalling MAC parody DoS assaults, which must be addressed.
+Various security approaches have been implemented prevent DoS nevertheless, there is currently no powerful answer for recognizing and forestalling MAC assaults, which must be parody DoS addressed.
 Multiple strategies are provided in this thesis to solve the shortcomings of existing solutions.
 This paper provides a useful a tool for preventing DoS assaults in a network infrastructure, which is created by combining various detection and prevention strategies to create a safe network.
 DUPES is a suggested detection technique that combines four algorithms: ThreV (Threshold Value), ANM (Alternative Numbering Mechanism), ThreVANM (ThresholdValue and Alternative Numbering Mechanism), and TPatLetEn (ThresholdValue and Alternative Numbering Scheme) (Traffic Pattern Filtering and Letter Envelop Protocol).